Name: Kim Baccellia

 I hummed part of the national chant in my head and let the words fill me once more with my true purpose and calling.
 The words came easy enough.
 I’d heard them since childhood.
 The leaders had used this message and others to remind us that we were different than those outside of our domed community.
 Living far away in the desert gave us courage, strength, and unity.
 The Earth outside our home with their fighting, wars, and hatred was the enemy.
 Order was our god.
 Without order, destruction came.

-Then I made the mistake of glancing to the other side of the classroom.
-An empty seat reminded me of what could happen if my one single act of defiance was noticed.
+Then I glanced back to Luz’s empty seat.
+Where was she?
 A sick feeling gurgled in my stomach reminding me how close I played to the edge.

 Luz, hadn’t been in class for two days now, which was unlike her.
 She’d been my best friend since childhood.
 We’d done everything together.
 She’d been the one who didn’t shun me after Papi’s betrayal or added to the vicious rumors that circulated around el Compuesto that he’d tried to kill our beloved leader.
 No, she’d been more of a hermana then my own twin sister.